Why is my fruit different this time?

 Are your products kosher?

-Yes.
-Our products come from different sources, under different kosher certifications.
+Our products come from different sources, under different kosher certifications, with a few exceptions that do not include kosher certification.
 You can click on any individual item while shopping on this site to see the specific kosher certification for that item.
 In some cases, there is more than one kosher certification option for specific items.
 In addition, the kosher certification also appears on the product packaging.

 What is GMO?